mibexsoftware/bamboo-plan-dsl-plugin/docs/_scms/scm_intro.md

   - [Linked repositories](#scm_linked)
   - [Custom repositories](#scm_custom)

-Custom repositories allow you to support repositories which are not built-in in Bamboo, but instead provided by a plug-in (e.g., the TFS repository type).
+Custom repositories allow you to support repositories which are not built-in into Bamboo, but are instead provided by a plug-in (e.g., the TFS repository type).